wi-wissen/pms/readme.md

 1. Copy project to your php server
 2. Point a (sub-)domain to this folder
 3. rename db/db.db.blanc to db/db.db
+4. rename db/salt.php.blanc to db/salt.php
+5. set random salts inside db/salt.php
-4. change index.html to your needs
+6. change index.html to your needs